Creutzfeldt–Jakob disease: Australia

 Australia has documented 10 cases of healthcare-acquired CJD (iatrogenic or ICJD).
 Five of the deaths resulted after the patients, who were in treatment either for infertility or short stature, were treated using contaminated pituitary extract hormone but no new cases have been noted since 1991.
 The other five deaths occurred due to dura mater grafting procedures that were performed during brain surgery, in which the covering of the brain is repaired.
 There have been no other ICJD deaths documented in Australia due to transmission during healthcare procedures.

+Brazil

+Between 2005 and 2021, Brazil had 1,576 suspected cases of CJD, of which 547 were confirmed.
+In August 2026, Brazilian aviation expert Lito Sousa was diagnosed with CJD.

 New Zealand

 A case was reported in 1989 in a 25-year-old man from New Zealand, who also received dura mater transplant.
 Five New Zealanders have been confirmed to have died of the sporadic form of Creutzfeldt–Jakob disease (CJD) in 2012.

 United States

 In 1988, there was a confirmed death from CJD of a person from Manchester, New Hampshire.
 Massachusetts General Hospital believed the person acquired the disease from a surgical instrument at a podiatrist's office.

 In 2007, Michael Homer, former Vice President of Netscape, had been experiencing consistent memory problems, which led to his diagnosis.
 In August 2013 the British journalist Graham Usher died in New York of CJD.

 In September 2013, another person in Manchester was posthumously determined to have died of the disease.
 The person had undergone brain surgery at Catholic Medical Center three months before his death, and a surgical probe used in the procedure was subsequently reused in other operations.
 Public health officials identified thirteen people at three hospitals who may have been exposed to the disease through the contaminated probe but said the risk of anyone contracting CJD is "extremely low".

 In January 2015, former speaker of the Utah House of Representatives Rebecca D. Lockhart died of the disease within a few weeks of diagnosis.

 John Carroll, former editor of The Baltimore Sun and Los Angeles Times, died of CJD in Kentucky in June 2015, after having been diagnosed in January.

 American actress Barbara Tarbuck (General Hospital, American Horror Story) died of the disease on December 26, 2016.

 José Baselga, clinical oncologist having headed the AstraZeneca oncology division, died in Cerdanya, March 21, 2021, from CJD.

 In April 2024, a report was published regarding two hunters from the same lodge who, in 2022, were found to be afflicted with sporadic CJD after eating deer meat infected with chronic wasting disease (CWD), suggesting a potential link between CWD and CJD.